HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/components.md

 # End-user Search with OpenSearch components

-The HCL End-user Search UI is composed of Web Components.
-This guide explains how to use the HCL End-user Search UI Web Components.
-Follow along to learn about the different types of web components we provide, their styling options, and extendable features.
+The HCL End-user Search UI is composed of web components called search components.
+This guide explains how to use the HCL End-user Search UI search components.
+Follow along to learn about the different types of search components, their styling options, and extendable features.

 The default search component for End-User Search is designed to be user-friendly, customizable, and extendable.
 It offers intuitive search interactions, allows user-defined styling and extensions, and can be integrated anywhere in your application.
 See an example of the search component below.

 ![Screenshot](../../assets/HCL_Search_Search_Result.png)

-## Web Components: Features and Benefits
+## Search component features and benefits
-Web components provide the following benefits:
+End-user Search with OpenSearch components provide the following benefits:

 1. **Encapsulation:** Styles and functionality are isolated from the rest of your application using Shadow DOM.
 2. **Reusability:** Build once and reuse across different parts of your application.
 3. **Customizability:** Use attributes, properties, and part selectors to customize components without altering their core code.

-Why did we use Broadcast Channel API?
+## Communication between components using the Broadcast Channel API

-1. **Real-Time Synchronization:** Keeps components in sync, such as updating search results when a new query is entered.
+HCL End-user Search with OpenSearch utilizes the Broadcast Channel API for its components.
+The Broadcast Channel API provides real-time synchronization, updating search search results when a new query is entered.
+It has a decoupled design that allows FCC components to work independently and communicate without direct references.

-2. **Decoupled Design:** FCC components can work independently and communicate without direct references.
+This API also enables seamless communication between different FCC components, even when they are placed in separate areas of your application such as themes, JSPs, portlets, or WCM.
+This functionality is already present in the provided JS theme module.

-3. **Flexibility:** FCC components can be distributed across different sections of the application, ensuring modularity.
+## Search components overview

-## Components Overview
+End-user Search with OpenSearch components has two distinct types: Atomic Components (AC) and Functional Composite Components (FCC).

 ### Atomic Components